-For the purposes of the Collective Agreement, External Availability Data refers to the most recent Statistics Canada data for FCP Equity Groups by occupation
+For the purposes of the Collective Agreement, External Availability Data refers

 2 As background: Intersectionality is a way of acknowledging that there are multiple interlocking systems of power, privilege, and experiences of systemic discrimination based on race, gender, sexual identification, class, disability, etc. Most people are in multiple social categories and may have lived experiences of multiple forms of systemic discrimination.
 Intersectional analysis allows the parties to understand variations in the experience of inequality and privilege.
 An intersectional approach involves the Employer and the Union taking responsibility for workplace equity.
 This is consistent with the Ontario Human Rights Commission's approach to analysis that assumes an individual's experiences are based on multiple identities that can be linked to more than one ground of discrimination.